 As a player, you can opt solo from the lobby and play alone.

-So yes you can play Fornite solo, and it’s a great way to play it.
-I’ve been playing Fornite for over 2 years and I still do solo games.
+So yes you can play Fortnite solo, and it’s a great way to play it.
+I’ve been playing Fortnite for years and I still do solo games.
 I choose either solo or duos.
 Both are fun.

-Players can also opt duos mode where the player is teamed up with a random player or players can opt, squads, where players are randomly teamed up in a total of 4 players.
+Players can also opt for duos mode where the player is teamed up with a random player or players can opt for squads, where players are randomly teamed up with a total of 4 players.

 Are you not yet sure which device to play Fortnite on?
 Read more on devices »